Vanderbilt Mortgage and Finance review

 finder.com’s rating: 2.4 / 5.0

-Vanderbilt specializes in mortgages for modular and mobile homes.
-But its customer service can be frustrating, and it isn’t always easy to get ahold of a representative.
+In addition to its conventional mortgage products, Vanderbilt Mortgage and Finance offers specialized mortgages for borrowers interested in modular and mobile homes.
+But its customer service can be frustrating, and it isn’t always easy to speak to a representative.

 - Application fees